-The recent Literacy and Numeracy across East Africa report by Uwezo seeks to explain whether children are learning.
+The Literacy and Numeracy across East Africa report by Uwezo seeks to explain whether children are learning.
 The report reveals that very few children enrolled in grade 3 (aged 9 and 10) can pass the individual literacy and numeracy tests.
 The outcome is that the majority are not acquiring basic competencies in their early schooling years.

 Despite efforts to expand access to primary schooling with the aim of attaining the universal primary education goal, education indicators remain deficient across the East African region.
 All countries in the region have a ratio of over 45 pupils per teacher.
 In order to make achieving the goal a reality, vulnerable children (orphans, children with disabilities and those engaged in child labour) need to be targeted for enrolment and retention in schools.